alex-trapp/scAge/README.md

 of the Gladyshev Lab for their input, particularly Csaba Kerepesi and Vadim Gladyshev for their contributions to the project, as well as Tiamat Fox and Adit Ganguly for their help with schematic design.

+This algorithm is covered by a provisional patent application filed by Brigham and Women's Hospital on 3/12/2021 which names Alexandre Trapp, Csaba Kerepesi, and Vadim Gladyshev as inventors.